Elizabeth Gaskell Quote

 About Elizabeth Gaskell

 Elizabeth Cleghorn Gaskell (née Stevenson; 29 September 1810 – 12 November 1865), often referred to as Mrs Gaskell, was an English novelist, biographer, and short story writer.
-Her novels offer a detailed portrait of the lives of many strata of Victorian society, including the very poor.
+Her novels offer detailed studies of Victorian society, including the lives of the very poor.
 Her first novel, Mary Barton, was published in 1848.
-Gaskell's The Life of Charlotte Brontë, published in 1857, was the first biography of Charlotte Brontë.
-In this biography, she wrote only of the moral, sophisticated things in Brontë's life; the rest she omitted, deciding certain, more salacious aspects were better kept hidden.
-Among Gaskell's best known novels are Cranford (1851–1853), North and South (1854–1855), and Wives and Daughters (1864–1866), all of which were adapted for television by the BBC.
+Her only biography The Life of Charlotte Brontë, published in 1857, was controversial and significant in establishing the Brontë family's lasting fame.
+Among Gaskell's best known novels are Cranford (1851–1853), North and South (1854–1855), and Wives and Daughters (1864–1866), all of which have been adapted for television by the BBC.